 Eligible applicants are State and local governments as well as nonprofit organizations.
 Properties (land and buildings) are made available strictly on an "as-is" basis.
-No monetary funding is available.
-Leases are provided free of charge, and can last from 1 to 20 years, depending on availability.
-Successful applicants can use the Title V properties to provide shelter, services, storage, and other benefits to homeless persons.
+No funding is available under Title V. Leases are provided free of charge and can last from 1 to 20 years, depending on availability.
+Successful applicants may use the Title V properties to provide shelter, services, storage, and other benefits to homeless persons.

-Every Friday, HUD publishes a notice in the Federal Register identifying available unutilized, underutilized, excess, and surplus properties.
-Organizations must notify the U.S. Department of Health and Human Services (HHS) of their intention to apply for a suitable property within 60 days of its notice in the Federal Register.
-After HHS receives the expression of interest, they send an application to the organization, which has 90 days to complete and submit the application to HHS.
+Every Friday, HUD publishes a Notice in the Federal Register identifying available unutilized, underutilized, excess, and surplus properties.
+Organizations must notify the U.S. Department of Health and Human Services (HHS) of their intent to apply for a suitable property within 60 days of it being listed in the Federal Register.
+After receiving the expression of interest, HHS provides the interested organization with an application which the interested organization must complete and submit to HHS within 90 days.

 Through the Office of Special Needs Assistance Programs (SNAPS), HUD is responsible for:

 If you have questions about the Title V process or desire to subscribe to the Title V email group to receive advance listings of the Federal Register or other Title V alerts, please email HUD at email@example.com.
 Juanita Perry, the Title V lead will contact you no later than 7 business days from the date of your email.